christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > P. 18: Models A4..A8 are, in my view superfluous and can be moved to the online appendix and mentioned only briefly in a footnote.

+    - I have moved these models to the Appendix (Table [GET]).

+    - I also moved the discussion of the variables in these models to the Appendix.

 > P. 18: please consider adding past armed conflict as a control.

     - I show results from internal armed conflicts in the regression tables.
 The data is from the UCDP/PRIO Armed Conflict Dataset.
 [WRITE UP]